paxphp/pax-sandbox/README.md

-PAX-Sandbox
+PHP Ajax Extension - Sandbox
 ===========

-Just the sandbox for PAX to see it in action
+This is the sandbox to see how it works and to give some explanation and documentation.
+Just download a copy and run it in your browser.
+Enjoy!